octobercms/docs/3.x/extend/backend/permissions.md

 # Permissions

-The user management for the back-end includes features like roles, groups, permissions, password resets and sign-in throttling.
-Plugins can also register permissions that control access to the features in the back-end.

-<a id="oc-users-and-permissions"></a>
-## Users and Permissions

 Access to all parts of an October CMS instance is controlled by the Permissions system.
 At the lowest level, there are Super Users (users with the `is_superuser` flag set to true), Administrators (users) and permissions.
-The `\Backend\Models\User` models are the containers that hold all the important information about a user.
+The `Backend\Models\User` models are the containers that hold all the important information about a user.

 Super users have access to everything in the system and are only manageable by themselves or other superusers; they are not visible to nor editable by regular administrators, not even if an administrator has the `backend.manage_users` permission.